grahil-24/Linux/Commands.md

 		- this wont actually run.
 		- To execute a command like this successfully, wrap the command which we want to run every two seconds in ''.
 Eg: watch 'ls -lh | grep leetcode'

+26. Head and Tail - Head shows the first 10 lines and tail the last 10 lines by default.

+		Eg: head {path_to_file}

+	 to view some other number of lines other than 10, we can use the -n option
+	 Eg: head -n 25 /var/log/syslog

+	-> tail command has an option -f, which is specific to the tail command.

+			Eg: tail -f /var/log/boot.log
+			-f is for follow.
+After execution, it does not return to the session.
+When the file gets updated, tail displays the updated content.